 Magnesium is one of the most potent, versatile and safe therapies available.
 Yet this mineral is woefully underused in American medicine.
-Here are just a few examples of the health benefits of miraculous magnesium.
+Here are just a few examples of the health benefits of magnesium.

 Magnesium Lowers Blood Pressure

-In one recent study, Korean researchers evaluated the health benefits of magnesium on blood pressure.
+In one study, Korean researchers evaluated the health benefits of magnesium as they relate to blood pressure.
 They found that among the study participants with hypertension, those who took 300 mg of supplemental magnesium daily for three months had marked reductions in blood pressure compared to those who took a placebo pill.
 Systolic/diastolic pressures fell 17.1/6.7 mmHg in the magnesium group and 3.4/0.8 in the placebo group.

 Results might have been even more significant with higher doses.
 A meta-analysis involving 20 randomized clinical trials revealed that for each 240 mg increase in magnesium intake, systolic/diastolic pressures dropped by an average of 4.3/2.3 mmHg.
 Why is this important?
 Because whenever systolic pressure decreases by 20 points and diastolic pressure falls 10 points, your risk of having a stroke or developing heart disease is cut in half!

 Magnesium Prevents Diabetes and Its Complications

 Anyone concerned about diabetes should also be taking magnesium.
 Swedish scientists reviewed the published studies that looked at health benefits of magnesium and risk of diabetes and found that for every 100 mg increase in daily intake of magnesium, there was a 15 percent decrease in the risk of developing type 2 diabetes.

 The health benefits of magnesium supplements is even more important if you already have diabetes.
 Diabetes is a nutritional wasting disease.
 When blood sugar is high, it becomes a powerful diuretic that leads to increased urination.
 Unfortunately, this results in losses of virtually all water-soluble nutrients, leading to deficiencies in a number of vitamins and minerals—including magnesium.